sdash77/arcgis-python-api/tests/README.md

 ## ./widget

 Contains all the notebooks and javascript code to test the `arcgis-map-ipywidget` functionality.
-Any notebooks in `./widget/integration/automated/` will be run using the `selenium` runner
+When running from the cmd line utility, notebooks in `./widget/integration/automated/` will be run using the `selenium` runner

 ## ./\_suites/